 Most parents who find lice and nits in their child's hair want it gone immediately.
 It's tempting to turn to what you already have at home for head lice treatment, which is why we get so many questions about the effectiveness of hair dye, hair bleach, and blow dryers at killing head lice and eggs.
 We've addressed many home remedies in other posts, but now let's answer the question: does high heat kill lice?

-CAN HEAT KILL LICE
+DOES HEAT KILL LICE?

-According to the CDC, it is possible to kill head lice with the use of heat.
+Can these parasites survive heat, or can egg lice survive heat?
+According to the CDC, it is possible to kill bugs with the use of heat.
 However, killing lice with heat either on furniture or clothing or by way of a lice heat treatment is not so straightforward.
-Can lice die from heat and can nits die from heat?
-Lice are hearty creatures and the eggs that they lay (nits) have a very tough shell that can not be penetrated.
+Can these bugs die from hot temperatures and can nits die from heat?
+Head lice are hearty creatures, but the nits have a very tough shells that can not be penetrated.

 DO HAIR DRYERS KILL LICE?

 We already covered does a dryer kill lice on clothes and other hair accessories.
 But if you were wondering can a hair dryer eradicates the infestation, or will a blow dryer affects the bugs, the answer is, not practically speaking.
 Since most hair dryers reach temperatures from 130 to 140 degrees Fahrenheit, your home blow dryer may cause some head lice to die as you dry hair.